Lexogen-Tools/idemux/README.rst

 This error occours because most OS have a limit on how many files can be opened and written to at the ame time.
 In order to temporarily increase the limit run:
 ::
-    # multiply your sample number * 2 and round to the next multiple of 1024
+    # multiply your sample number*2 (as data is paired end)
+    # then round to the next multiple of 1024
     ulimit -n the_number_above

 If you are looking for a permanent solution you can change your ulimit values